Mexico Travel Guide › Zacatecas

 Within Mexico, first-class long-distance buses are an economical and comfortable alternative to flying – to Zacatecas, there are frequent long-distance bus services to the cities of northern Mexico, the Bajío, and Mexico City (6–8hr).

-Assuming your phone has roaming, and the app works, Uber is available in Zacatecas and can save up to 50 percent on journeys to and from the airport, though drivers may be reluctant to pick-up thanks to hostility from the airport taxi union.
-Email your hotel for advice on the latest situation.
-Once in the city itself, you should have no problems using Uber.
+Assuming phones have roaming, and the app works, Uber is available in Zacatecas and can save up to 50 percent on journeys to and from the airport, though drivers may be reluctant to pick-up thanks to hostility from the airport taxi union.
+Email the hotel for advice on the latest situation.
+Once in the city itself, there should be no problems using Uber.

 Can I drive to Zacatecas?